 She has mentored the winners of the London Philharmonic Orchestra's Future First student scheme, coached the LPO Youth Orchestra and the Southbank

-She is an accredited Suzuki teacher, qualified by the British Suzuki Institute and has been a member of the London Suzuki Group for the last five
+She is an accredited Suzuki teacher, qualified by the British Suzuki Institute and is a member of the London Suzuki Group.

-Having worked with many orchestras as principal and having sat on numerous audition panels over the years, she has plenty of experience and knows what is required, the crucial points of doing an
+Having worked with many orchestras as principal and having sat on numerous audition panels over the years, she knows what is required and what the crucial points of doing an audition are, how to

-audition for an orchestra, how to handle the trial period / probation year and most importantly: how to prepare efficiently in order to deliver the highest standard of performance in those few
+handle the trial period / probation year and most importantly: how to prepare efficiently in order to deliver the highest standard of performance in those few minutes of auditioning.

 "I have seen many candidates failing orchestra auditions because they didn't have any experience how to handle it.
 Playing an orchestra audition has nothing to do with playing a concert or even